stsingh/eye-owe-you/README.md

 # EyeOweYou
-MERN webapp that allows users to track who they owe and who owe them.
+MERN webapp that allows users to track who they owe and who owes them.
 [eyeoweyou.me](http://eyeoweyou.me)